wsummerhill/C2_RedTeam_CheatSheets/SliverC2/README.md

 # Miscellaneous
-hosts -> List all hosts that have had beacons or sessions updates -> Check for Sliver updates clear -> Clear the screen loot -> Show captured loot reaction ... -> Create automatic command upon specific events like a new session
+hosts -> List all hosts that have had beacons or sessions update -> Check for Sliver updates clear -> Clear the screen loot -> Show captured loot reaction ... -> Create automatic command upon specific events like a new session